crdsonnet/alertmanager-libsonnet/alertmanagerConfig/docs/README.md

 getReceiverNamesFromRoute(route)
 ```

-`getReceiverNamesFromRoute` returns an array of receivers from a route.
+`getReceiverNamesFromRoute` returns a set of receivers from a route.

 #### fn util.getReceiversForRoute